Bachelor of Software Engineering

-- RMIT is among the world’s top 100 universities – with a five star rating – for computer science and information systems (QS World University Rankings by Subject 2017).
+- RMIT is among the world’s top 100 universities – with a five star rating – for computer science and information systems (QS World University Rankings by Subject 2018).

-- You’ll develop close ties with industry and you might even find yourself working part-time before you’ve finished your degree… stepping straight into a bright future in IT.
+- You’ll develop close ties with industry, and might even find yourself working part-time before you’ve finished your degree, stepping straight into a bright future in software engineering.

-- The RMIT programming club provides a fun and social way for you to familiarise yourself with team-based project work, pursue your passion for programming and enter international competitions.
-It brings together students from a variety of backgrounds, and allows you to learn from senior student mentors.
+- The RMIT programming club provides a fun way to familiarise yourself with team-based project work, pursue your passion for programming and enter international competitions.
+It brings together students from a variety of backgrounds and allows you to learn from senior student mentors.

-This degree goes beyond programming to assess and meet user needs - design software and develop systems to meet specific performance objectives.
-There is also an industry placement in third year that will provide you with valuable practical experience in a work setting.
-This industry experience forms the basis of your studies in your final year.
+This degree goes beyond programming to assess and meet user needs: to design software and develop systems to meet specific performance objectives.
+There is also an industry placement that will provide you with valuable practical experience.
+This experience forms the basis of your studies in your final year.

 You'll have access to online resources through the myRMIT student portal.

-The year-long internship during your third year takes you out into a real-world working environment where you’ll finesse the work-ready skills you’ll need to be an effective software engineer.
+A year-long internship during your third year takes you out into a real-world working environment, where you’ll finesse the professional skills needed to be an effective software engineer.
 This will provide you with an opportunity to build on and apply your learning within a professional context before returning for the final year.

 You will receive assistance with finding a placement and may be eligible for financial support.

-As everyday life becomes more dependent on computers and computer systems, the need for highly skilled software engineers grows.
+As everyday life becomes more dependent on computers and their systems, the need for highly skilled software engineers grows.
 There are almost limitless opportunities for qualified graduates.

-You could gain employment as a software developer, tester, software architect or designer.
-There are also team leader, project manager and executive-level positions in software development projects.
+You could gain employment as a software developer, tester, software architect or designer, or work in a team leader, project manager and executive-level position in software development projects.

-RMIT graduates have gone on to work at a range of organisations including:
+RMIT graduates have gone on to work at a range of organisations, including Telstra, IBM and ANZ.

 This program is accredited at the professional level by the Australian Computer Society (ACS), which accredits information and communication technology-related programs that are offered by Australian universities both onshore and offshore.